← Back to Blog

 • Alert: Outbound HTTP(S) from web server process to internal-only CIDR or metadata address → Critical

-• Alert: Web processes performing high-frequency outbound fetches to many different hosts (abnormal for typical app behavior) → Medium
+• Alert: Web processes performing high-frequency outbound fetches to many different hosts → Medium

 Application / WAF:

-• Rule: Block requests containing internal-only URL patterns or IP ranges in parameters that are used server-side for fetches
+• Rule: Block requests containing internal-only URL patterns in parameters used for server-side fetches

-• Rule: Rate-limit and challenge (CAPTCHA) for forms that accept external URLs
+• Rule: Rate-limit and challenge forms that accept external URLs

 Priority 1 — Immediate (minutes to hours):

-1. Enforce metadata protection: require platform metadata service protections (session-based metadata requirement / IMDSv2 or equivalent)
+1. Enforce metadata protection: require IMDSv2 or equivalent session-based metadata requirement

 2. Lock down instance IAM roles: change role policies to least privilege; remove broad * actions